This glossary defines some concepts and best practices to help you understand Elastic Path Commerce Cloud, including Commerce Manager.

 User (Commerce Manager)

-A person who uses the Commerce Manager dashboard to manage a store.
+A person who uses the Commerce Manager to manage a store.
 Users should not be confused with shoppers or customers, who generally interact with Elastic Path Commerce exclusively through a storefront.

 Variations are attributes that you define once and associate with multiple products.
 For example, size and color are two variations.
 Each variation has defined variation options.
 For example, size might have the options small, medium, large, and extra large.